Dash-Labs/openxc-dash/README.md

 and an OBD-II compliant hardware device, your project will get access to diagnostic trouble codes in real time.
 This means that if an engine-light goes on your `openxc` project will receive a measurement reading [DiagnosticTroubleCode](https://github.com/Dash-Labs/openxc-android/blob/master/openxc/src/com/openxc/measurements/DiagnosticTroubleCode.java) whose value is a `String` representing the mechanic code (e.g., `P0001`).

+Note, as long as the vehicle supports the OBD-II hardware device (which is all cars 1996 or newer in the United States), you will receive these `DiagnosticTroubleCode` measurements.
+This isn't particular to Ford vehicles.